Slavery and freedom. Democracy and opportunity. Rights and responsibility.

-Slavery and freedom.
-Democracy and opportunity.
-Rights and responsibility.

 Immerse yourself in an extraordinary community of Utopian abolitionists and reformers of the 1840's.

 Radical Equality is one of a collection of online exhibits by the Collaborative’s Emerging America program.
-Each exhibit showcases gems from the collections of Western Massachusetts museums and models strategies to engage learners through compelling stories and source materials.
-Part of our aim is to inspire teachers and students to identify and engage the remarkable stories of their own communities and publish them.
+Each exhibit showcases gems from the collections of Massachusetts museums and models strategies to engage learners through compelling stories and source materials.

 Two online inquiries present primary sources, stimulating questions, and engaging tools of analysis

 Learn how the visionaries of the NAEI played vital roles in the struggle to end slavery in America

 Get to know the individuals and locations critical to the evolution of the NAEI and this time period

 Explore the work of the NAEI from 1842-1846 through historic pictures, maps, letters, newspaper articles, advertisements, speeches, and book excerpts